connordbrown/phase-4-project/README.md

 */posts/:post_id/comments/:comment_id* - Specific comment for a specific post (PATCH, DELETE)

 All ID numbers are integers.
 The client makes requests using the prefix */api* before the specific endpoint.
+---
+**Front End:**

+1. Home:
+    - When the application first loads, the user will see the Home page.
+It contains: a navigation bar, which allows the user to move between different features and pages, a list of posts, which any user can view and a logged in user can contribute to, a list of users, which anyone can join using the SignUp page, and a login/logout feature, which signed-up users can use.
+When a user clicks on one of the posts, the app takes the user to that post's page.

+2. About:
+    - When the user clicks on the About button on the nav bar, the page will display a description of the application.

+3. PostInfo:
+    - The page of a specific post.
+All users can view the specific post and its comments.
+If logged in, users can make, update, and delete their own comments.

+4. SignUp:
+    - A form for signing up for the application.
+Once submitted, the new user can log in and make posts and comments.

 ## Contributing